What Reach Digital Has Been Reading

 Social Media Facts That Might Change How You Think About Marketing

-If you’re thinking of starting or revamping your social strategy, I recommend taking a look at this article from Search Engine Journal, from VIP contributor Jon Clark.
+Secondly, if you’re thinking of starting or revamping your social strategy, I recommend taking a look at this article from Search Engine Journal, from VIP contributor Jon Clark.
 It outlines 30 facts (complete with links for further reading!) that you might find equal parts eye-opening, valuable, and just plain interesting.

 The Small Business Owners Guide to Conquering SEO